willmccarten/willmccarten/README.md

  I’m interested in just about anything technology related.
 I would say my main interest lies with web and mobile apps, games, and really any program that a user will interact with.
 I enjoy both frontend and backend.

- I’m currently learning how to build my own programming language and understanding how languages work fundamentally.
+ I’m currently building a personal website.

  Anyone can reach out to me on LinkedIn @: https://www.linkedin.com/in/william-mccarten/